-Also known as the Major Test of Strength Guardian, these robots pose a very real threat to both new and intermediate players.
+Another Breath of the Wild Boss, known as the Major Test of Strength Guardian.
+These robots pose a very real threat to both new and intermediate players.
 Their attacks are pretty predictable, and most of the phases are pretty easy.

-The third phase where they spam a barrage of Guardian lasers at you is devastating to health if you don’t avoid them, as they’ll knock you over and shoot you again.
+The third phase where they spam a barrage of Guardian lasers at you can sap health if you don’t avoid them, as they’ll knock you over and shoot you again.
 Even if you have a lot of health, their attacks can still manage to get you down to just a few hearts.

 After beating a bunch of them, you can get your technique down to a science.
 Heavy weapons paired with an electric weapon can easily wreck any Guardian Scout.
 An arrow to the Guardian’s eye works as well but isn’t as fast as using a Thunderblade.

 You’ll become so overpowered in the endgame that these guys will barely seem harder than the average Guardian.
-In order to complete every shrine in the game, you’ll end up fighting a lot of these, so spend some time figuring out what your favorite method of dealing with them is.
+In order to complete every shrine in the game, you’ll end up fighting a lot of these, so spend some time figuring out your favorite method of dealing with them.